 Although the production of Armagnac started about 200 years earlier than Cognac, it never achieved the same level of fame.
 Very much due to the fact that its home region didn't have good river and sea connections to reach the English and Dutch merchants in the past like Cognac did.

-Cognac vs. Armagnac in a Nutshell
+Cognac vs. Armagnac

-Only a wine Brandy produced in Cognac region can be called Cognac, while Armagnac must be from the Armagnac region in Gascony, southwest France.
+Only a Wine Brandy produced in Cognac region can be called Cognac, while Armagnac must be from the Armagnac region in Gascony, southwest France.

-Both Cognac and Armagnac regions are divided further into smaller areas (Crus de Cognac) that have great influence on the characteristics of the grapes grown there (and therefore the drink).
+Both Cognac and Armagnac regions are divided further into smaller areas - Crus de Cognac - that have great influence on the characteristics of the grapes grown there (and therefore the drink).

 There are, of course, a few other things specific to their production that distinguish Cognac and Armagnac: